 The Downtown Core hosts government buildings, the Financial District, and the Davenport Arts District.
-Downtown is home to more than 13% of Spokane County's jobs.20 Residential growth is expected in the downtown area including the University District.
+Downtown is home to more than 13% of Spokane County's jobs.
+19 Residential growth is expected in the downtown area including the University District.
 The downtown district's businesses and residences benefit from the city's most walkable area.
 WalkScore, which collects information such as block length, intersection density, and nearby amenities like shops, restaurants, and food stores, scores Downtown Spokane as 90/100.
-The University District has a Walk Score above 75.21 While the grid street network and density of walkable destinations are highly supportive of walking trips, 70-feet wide arterials of three lanes or more in each direction are less pleasant to walk along and cross.
+The University District has a Walk Score above 75.
+20

-Downtown streets have the highest level of pedestrian amenities in the city, with amenities including pedestrian countdown timers at signalized intersections, wider sidewalks, pedestrian areas protected from the elements by the overhang of adjacent buildings, and curb extensions to increase pedestrian visibility and shorten crossing distances.
+Downtown streets have the highest level of pedestrian amenities in the city, with features including pedestrian countdown timers at signalized intersections, wider sidewalks, pedestrian areas protected from the elements by the overhang of adjacent buildings, and curb extensions to increase pedestrian visibility and shorten crossing distances.
+The Spokane Municipal Code requires permits and provides standards for placing sidewalk cafés, signs, bike racks and other features in or upon sidewalks in the public right-of-way.
+The standards address details such as insurance, terms, conditions, and clear distance (unobstructed width).
 Downtown also includes shared realms that minimize the demarcations between spaces for pedestrians and motor vehicles, such as Wall Street between Spokane Falls Boulevard and Riverside Avenue.
 The pedestrian network connects to multi-use paths along the river, offering transportation and recreational opportunities as well as connecting to destinations such as the University District, shopping, and recreational opportunities.